What kind of fabric is Fleece?

 Characteristic qualities of Fleece

-Cost of fleece can be determined by several factors, including weight, stretch and pilling.
-Deciding which type of fleece is right for you can depend on the project you are working on.
+The cost of fleece can be determined by several factors, including weight, stretch, and pilling.
+Your projects decide the kind of fleece you will be working on.

 Different types of fleece

 Medium weight fleece is used to sew Jackets, Pants, socks, slippers, vests, sweaters, gloves, hoodies, hats, blankets, even form fitting jeans.
 It is very popularly used for crafting no-sew projects like blankets, scarves and other crafts like applique.